- Grayson’s Double Life Under Investigation

 Both teams may bring a bit more vigor to the task than their colleagues — the average age of the members of the Benghazi panel is 51, six years younger than the House average.

-While women make up just 18 percent of the House, 4 of the 12 committee members are female — fully one-third.
+While women make up just 18 percent of the House, four of the dozen committee members are female — fully one-third.
 That’s an oversample that makes political sense, because both parties are aware that projecting something close to gender balance is helpful in an election year.
 (But 30 percent of the Democrats are female, while only 8 percent of Republicans are women.)

 In other ways the committee demographics offer a nearly exact replica of the two caucuses.

 All the Republicans are white, as is 98 percent of the House GOP conference.
-And 4 of the 7 have been in office fewer than four years, also the case for almost half the conference.
+And four of the seven have been in office fewer than four years, also the case for almost half the conference.

 On the other side, the average tenure is six terms.
 That’s just about the average all the House Democrats; almost half of them have been in office since 2003 or earlier.